 24. Ditch your diaper bag.

 Leave the diaper bag at home to keep it sand-free.
 Instead, buy an oversized beach bag and use a reusable or plastic bag for diapers and wipes.
-Extra plastic bags are handy for disposing of soiled diapers.
+Pack extra plastic bags for containing soiled diapers.

 25. Dig a hole.

 Use baby’s shovels to dig a hole in the sand for baby to sit and play in.
-The sand in the hole will be cooler than that on top, and you can keep baby’s toys and other items contained in one area.
+The sand in the hole will be cooler than what was exposed to the sun.
+If you’re feeling crafty, shape a baby-size chair in the sand.